-- Were compliance actions sent to company officer or manager/board member if municipal/government system? - Were probable violations documented properly? b. - Resolve probable violations c. - d.
-Routinely review progress of probable violations - Did state issue compliance actions for all probable violations discovered? e. - f.
-Can state demonstrate fining authority for pipeline safety violations? - Does Program Manager review, approve and monitor all compliance actions? g. (note: Program Manager or Senior Official should sign any NOPV or related enforcement action) - Did state compliance actions give reasonable due process to all parties?
-Including "show cause" hearing, if necessary. - Within 30 days, conduct a post-inspection briefing with the owner or operator outlining any concerns - Within 90 days, to the extent practicable, provide the owner or operator with written preliminary findings of the inspection.
+- a.
+Were compliance actions sent to company officer or manager/board member if municipal/government system? - b.
+Were probable violations documented properly? - c.
+Resolve probable violations - d.
+Routinely review progress of probable violations - e.
+Did state issue compliance actions for all probable violations discovered? - f.
+Can state demonstrate fining authority for pipeline safety violations? - g.
+Does Program Manager review, approve and monitor all compliance actions? (note: Program Manager or Senior Official should sign any NOPV or related enforcement action) - h.
+Did state compliance actions give reasonable due process to all parties?
+Including "show cause" hearing, if necessary. - i.
+Within 30 days, conduct a post-inspection briefing with the owner or operator outlining any concerns - j.
+Within 90 days, to the extent practicable, provide the owner or operator with written preliminary findings of the inspection.
 (Incident investigations do not need to meet 30/90-day requirement)

 - a.
-Yes, a review of compliance letters in CY2020 confirm letters were sent to company officers. - b.
+Yes, a review of compliance letters in CY2021 confirm letters were sent to company officers. - b.
 Yes, letters contained probable violations and action required by operator to comply. - c.
-Yes, information on resolving violation was contained in the letters. - d.
+Yes, information on resolving violation(s) was contained in the letters. - d.
 Yes, Program Manager and Supervisors are routinely reviewing compliance letter to insure response from operator have been received. - e.
 Yes, a review of letters confirm compliance action for violations have been issued. - f.
 Yes, the civil penalty assessed in CY2019.
 The amount was \$727,500 against several operators. - g.
-Yes, Program Manager and Supervisors are routinely reviewing compliance letter to insure response from operator have been received. - h.
-Yes, compliance action is provided in the letter and prior to a exit interview with the operator. - i.
+Yes, Program Manager and Supervisors are routinely reviewing compliance letters to insure responses from the operators have been received within the required thirty days. - h.
+Yes, compliance action is provided in the letter to the operator. - i.
 Yes, a review of compliance letters and inspection reports confirm a post inspection briefing was performed. - j.
-Yes, compliance letter were send within 90 days after the inspection audit. - (Incident Investigations) Were all federally reportable incidents investigated, thoroughly 10 8 10 documented, with conclusions and recommendations?
+Yes, compliance letters were send within 90 days after the inspection audits. - 8 (Incident Investigations) Were all federally reportable incidents investigated, thoroughly 10 documented, with conclusions and recommendations?

-- Does state have adequate mechanism to receive and respond to operator reports of incidents, including after-hours reports? - Did state keep adequate records of Incident/Accident notifications received? b. - If onsite investigation was not made, did the state obtain sufficient information c. from the operator and/or by means to determine the facts to support the decision not to go on site? - d.
+- a.
+Does state have adequate mechanism to receive and respond to operator reports of incidents, including after-hours reports? - b.
+Did state keep adequate records of Incident/Accident notifications received? - c.
+If onsite investigation was not made, did the state obtain sufficient information from the operator and/or by means to determine the facts to support the decision not to go on site? - d.
 Were onsite observations documented? - e.
 Were contributing factors documented? - f.
-Were recommendations to prevent recurrences, where appropriate, documented? - Did state initiate compliance action for any violations found during any incident/accident investigation? - Did state assist Region Office or Accident Investigation Division (AID) by taking appropriate follow-up actions related to the operator incident reports to ensure accuracy and final report has been received by PHMSA?
+Were recommendations to prevent recurrences, where appropriate, documented?

-i.
+- g.
+Did state initiate compliance action for any violations found during any incident/accident investigation? h.
+Did state assist Region Office or Accident Investigation Division (AID) - h.
+Did state assist Region Office or Accident Investigation Division (AID) by taking appropriate follow-up actions related to the operator incident reports to ensure accuracy and final report has been received by PHMSA? - i.
 Does state share any lessons learned from incidents/accidents?

-a.
+- a.
 Yes, this item is covered in NY DPS Staff Guideline Manual, Chapter 9.
 During normal business hours, all incident notifications are received by Staff.
 The person receiving the notification will record the information given on Form GW-1 Safety Section Incident Notification Report.
 Staff will determine if further investigation is required and, if necessary, contact local supervision that covers the area of the incident for any required follow-up action, which may include dispatching Staff for an on-site investigation, or contacting the utility for updated information.
 Each business day, Staff will verify that all reports of incidents that warrant field investigation have been dispatched to local supervision.